-At the measurement date of August 31, 2022, the District reported a liability of \$1,847,863 for its proportionate share of the TRS net pension liability.
-This liability reflects a reduction for State pension support provided to the district.
-The amount recognized by the district as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the district were as follows:
+On August 31, 2023, the District reported a liability of \$4,690,475 for its proportionate share of the TRS net pension liability.
+This liability reflects a reduction for State pension support provided to the District.
+The amount recognized by the District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the District were as follows: